 Every December, the Christmas season brings a much-needed energy boost, sparkle and shine to the last month of the year.
 There are generally good vibes all around as people prepare to tie up loose ends, clear their annual leave, collect bonuses and sip on Starbucks toffee nut lattes.

-It’s a season that’s full of traditions made and kept too – some religious, many not really.
+It’s a season that’s full of traditions made and kept too.
 There’s the mandatory trip down to Orchard Road to snap some pics with the festive décor and lights.
 And, of course, presents to be bought, wrapped, exchanged and opened.
 The tree needs to be set up, decorated and piled with presents.
-For some, it’s a morning in church singing Christmas carols and revisiting the Christmas story.
+For some, it’s a day in church singing Christmas carols and revisiting the Christmas story.

 Read on to find out the ways you can make this year’s Christmas an extra special one for you and your loved ones!

 We bet you’re scratching your head at this one!
 What’s so fun about history, you might ask?
 Well, take a quick moment to take this simple quiz below.

 - What does “Feliz Navidad” really mean?

 - Where did the act of gift-giving come from?